 Meet Locals and Other Travelers

-- Hostels- This is the best place to meet fellow solo travelers.
+- Hostels- Hostels are the best place to meet fellow solo travelers.
+They are set up for socializing.
 For a few tips, check out my guide: How to Choose the Best Hostel.

 - Couchsurfing- When you stay with a local, you have an instant friend in a new city.
 Most hosts are happy to take you out and show you around.
 You can also use this site to meet fellow travelers.